Skip to main content

 Our Community Fund

-The Newcastle Building Society Community Fund, at the Community Foundation serving Tyne & Wear and Northumberland, provides grants to local charities across the North East, Cumbria, and North Yorkshire.
+The Newcastle Building Society Community Fund at the Community Foundation serving Tyne & Wear and Northumberland gives grants to local charities across the North East, Cumbria, and North Yorkshire.

 • Food poverty: helping our communities achieve food security